carlfahl/zootopia_postgres/Tutorial.md

 pass it the parameter id
 in AnimalsTable add a button to the end of the table row that calls deleteHandler

-##Step 8: updating an animal
+##Step 8: posting an animal
-Create a new file within src called `EditAnimalForm` Create a new fikle called `EditAnimalContainer`
+Create a new file within src called `PostAnimalForm` Create a new file called `PostAnimalContainer`

+Add route for postNew in App.js that renders PostAnimalContainer

+in `PostAnimalForm` import React import Form, FormControl, FormGroup, and Button from react-bootstrap create a stateless component that will display a form pass onChange and onClick handlers from PostAnimalContainer to PostAnimalForm

+in `PostAnimalContainer` create a statefuk component within that component create our `onChangeHandler` function and your `onClick` Function Your onChangeHandler updates the appropriate state variable your onClick function runs a post request on your api with the state as its data pass these as props to your PostAnimalForm

+submit thi step to GitHub
+##Step 9: Updating an animal